lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 ## Which cloud provider should I use?

 As mentioned before, there is a variety of common [*cloud providers*]({{< ref "/links#cloud-providers" >}}) you can choose from.
+Some of them even have free tier offerings.
 While all of them provide similar concepts which are sometimes named differently, they may have some limitations:

 * AWS Academy (formerly called *Educate*); see [PDF](/assets/AWS-Academy-Learner-Lab_Services_20230518.pdff) for a complete list of available services and limits, e.g.